jaronson/prysql/README.md

 ======

-Prysql is an extension to [Pry](http://github.com/pry/pry) that provides a SQL interface within the pry console.
+Prysql is an extension to [Pry](http://github.com/pry/pry) that provides a SQL interface within your session.
 Only Mysql is supported at present.
 Features include:

 * Subcommand shortcuts (search columns by pattern, show counts across all tables, etc.)
 * Result formatting ala the mysql console (with colors!)